gruntwork-io/terragrunt/README.md

 1. Install [Terraform](https://www.terraform.io/).
-1. Install Terragrunt by going to the [Releases Page](https://github.com/gruntwork-io/terragrunt/releases), downloading the binary for your OS, and adding it to your PATH.
+1. Install Terragrunt by going to the [Releases Page](https://github.com/gruntwork-io/terragrunt/releases), downloading the binary for your OS, renaming it to `terragrunt`, and adding it to your PATH.

 ## Quick start